Angela Kueny and LaDonna McGohan (department heads)

 Clinical participation is not allowed by persons who have been denied licensure by the Iowa Board of Nursing or whose license is currently suspended, surrendered, or revoked in any country or U.S. jurisdiction due to disciplinary action.

 Students must be able to provide their own transportation to clinical facilities.
-They must also pay for their own uniforms.
+They must also pay for their own uniforms and stethoscopes, as well as costs for CPR certification and state background checks (required by clinical agencies).
 Nursing courses in the junior year are taken off campus in Rochester, MN.

 First of two courses focusing on assessment, health promotion and communication skills; development and application of cognitive and psychomotor skills to perform systematic, holistic, and culturally sensitive assessments with an emphasis on the application of clinical reasoning.
 This course facilitates the acquistion of knowledge for the liberal arts, sciences and nursing as the foundation of professional nursing practice.

-First of two clinical courses focusing on the development of communication and assessment skills and selective application of cognitive and psychomotor skills for the safe care of adult patients in long term care settings.
+A course focusing on the development of physical assessments, communication skills, and the application of cognitive and psychomotor skills for the safe care of patients in various healthcare settings.

 Second course in a series focusing on further development of assessment, health promotion and communication skills and the application of cognitive and psychomotor skills to patients experiencing common abnormalities with an emphasis on the application of clinical reasoning.